PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-12 05:30:26
+Last updated: 2024-04-12 05:30:59
-Random Quote: For the night is dark and full of terrors.  -  Words of R'hllor
+Random Quote: We were king's men, knights, and heroes... but some knights are dark and full of terror, my lady.
+War makes monsters of us all.  -  Thoros of Myr